goodtft/LCD-show/README.md

 Update: <br><br>
 -----------------------------------------------------
   v1.2-20170302<br><br>
+  NOTE:<br>
-  NOTE:if you are using the newest Raspbian version:2017-03-02<br>
+  if you are using the newest Raspbian version:2017-03-02<br>
-  you need to additional excute this two command bellow after Step1,2,3 beed excuted,<br>
+  you need to additional excute this two command bellow after Step1,2,3 excuted,<br>
   if not so,the Resistive touch to reverse or cannot be calibrated.<br>
   This additional two command bellow just for Raspbian-2017-03-02:<br><br>
 ```sudo dpkg -i -B xserver-xorg-input-evdev_1%3a2.10.3-1_armhf.deb```<br>